 - Are employers CEs?– Employers are not usually considered to be CEs, though they often have healthcare records for their employees.
 However, if employers engage in some schemes such as the Employee Assistance Program, they are “hybrid entities” and must be HIPAA-compliant.

-- Business Associates– Business Associates are any organisation or individual that are contracted by the CE to perform a service.
+- Business Associates– Business Associates are any organization or individual that is contracted by the CE to perform a service that requires contact with PHI.
 Business Associates may, in turn, hire other Business Associates.
-Recent changes to HIPAA mean BAs must also be HIPAA-compliant, and thus any BAs must train their employees in HIPAA legislation.
+Recent changes to HIPAA mean BAs must also be HIPAA-compliant, and thus any BAs must train their employees on HIPAA requirements.

 - Business Associate Agreement –Before hiring a BA, the CE must ensure that the BA signs a Business Associate Agreement.
-This ensures that BAs remain HIPAA compliant and also employ necessary safeguards to protect PHI.
+This ensures that BAs is aware that they must be HIPAA compliant and implement safeguards to protect PHI.

 - What is PHI?– Under the HIPAA Privacy Rule, certain classes of information are deemed to be “protected” and must remain confidential.
-They must be protected by measures such as encryption and cannot be accessed by unauthorised personnel.
+They must be protected by measures such as encryption and cannot be accessed by unauthorized personnel.
 All employees should be trained on identifying PHI so they can treat it accordingly.

 - Examples of PHI – PHI may include an individual’s name (including previous names), their past medical record, their credit card details, and their social security number.
-Accessing any one of these pieces of information leaves the patient vulnerable, but combining them with each other or other details such as ZIP code is incredibly dangerous.
+Unauthorized access to PHI puts patients at risk.

 - HIPAA Rules– Since 1996 – when HIPAA first came into effect – many aspects of the legislation have been amended.
-This includes the addition of many “rules” that address specific aspects of data privacy.
+This includes the addition of “rules” that address specific aspects of data privacy.

 - Privacy Rule– defines PHI and instructs CEs on how to protect data.
-Also gives patients the right not to disclose private health care to health insurers.
-Includes the Minimum Necessary Rule, which stipulates that only the minimum amount of information required to complete a task may be passed on to another authorised employee.
+Also gives patients the right to inspect their PHI and correct errors.
+Includes the Minimum Necessary Rule, which stipulates that only the minimum amount of information required to complete a task may be disclosed.

-- Enforcement Rule – introduced a number of penalties to ensure that HIPAA is followed.
-It outlines the penalties for non-compliance, and gives the Department of Health and Human Services the ability to prosecute for HIPAA violations.
+- Enforcement Rule – introduced penalties for noncompliance and gave the Department of Health and Human Services the ability to prosecute for HIPAA violations.

-- Breach Notification Rule – gives a CE or BA has 30 days after the discovery of a breach to notify the OCR.
-Additionally, if over 500 patients are affected, the CE must contact the media.
+- Breach Notification Rule – gives a CE or BA 60 days after the discovery of a breach to notify the OCR and affected individuals.
+Additionally, if over 500 patients are affected, the CE must notify the media.

 - Omnibus Rule – addresses a wide range of areas.
 For example, it stipulates that any PHI leaving the BA or CE’s firewall must be encrypted.
 It also allows patient records to be held indefinitely.